 We would be happy to have student volunteer field assistants for the FEN project investigating the effects of forest fragmentation on species interactions in a plant-caterpillar-bird network in deciduous forests in Connecticut.
 Volunteers will be trained in a variety of ecological field techniques, plant and insect identification and community ecology.

 Volunteers should be planning to spend at least part of the summer within commuting distance of Eastern Connecticut.
-We would prefer volunteers who are able to spend at least 1-2 days a week, and that will be around from mid May until mid July.
+We would prefer volunteers who are able to spend at least 1-2 days a week, and that will be in the general Hartford-Storrs area from mid May until mid July.
 However, where possible, we are willing to consider flexible arrangements.

 Volunteer Details: The students will participate in field surveys and experiments involving caterpillars, plants, birds and deer in forests of Eastern Connecticut, data entry, management and analysis and project planning.
 They will attend lab and project meetings.
 Applicants should be prepared to work in the field, including through hot and wet weather.